cyberkrunk/resourcesforjazzguitar/src/articles/generated-collections.md

 &(0,1,2,3,4,5,6,8,9,10,11)\\
 &(0,1,2,3,4,5,6,7,8,9,10,11)\end{align}$$

 Looking at these sets closely, we see that they are some of the most important sets used in jazz.
 The set with cardinality 5, $(0,3,5,8,10)\\,$ is the pentatonic scale.
-The set with cardinality 6, $(0,1,3,5,8,10)\\,$ is the hexatonic scale.
+The set with cardinality 6, $(0,1,3,5,8,10)\\,$ is the hexatonic[^1] scale.
 The set with cardinality 7, $(0,1,3,5,6,8,10)\\,$ is the diatonic collection.
 It is also worth noting that this set is the first iteration which contains the interval of a tritone.
 The set with cardinality 9, $(0,1,3,4,5,6,8,10,11)\\,$ is the bebop scale.
 And finally, the set with cardinality 12, $(0,1,2,3,4,5,6,7,8,9,10,11)\\,$ is the chromatic scale, or aggregate.

 Now let's go on the next generator, an interval of $\langle6\rangle\\,$ which gives us the set $(0,6)\\.$ Well, that does seem a bit anticlimactic, after the fecundity of generator $\langle5\rangle\\,$ does it not?